premAI-io/state-of-open-source-ai/unaligned-models.md

 Uncensoring {cite}`erichartford-uncensored`, however, takes a different route, aiming to identify and eliminate these alignment-driven restrictions while retaining valuable knowledge.
-In the case of [WizardLM Uncensored](https://huggingface.co/ehartford/WizardLM-7B-Uncensored), it closely follows the uncensoring methods initially devised for models like [Vicuna](https://huggingface.co/AlekseyKorshuk/vicuna-7b), adapting the script used for [Vicuna](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered) to work seamlessly with [WizardLM's dataset](https://huggingface.co/datasets/ehartford/WizardLM_alpaca_evol_instruct_70k_unfiltered).
+In the case of [WizardLM Uncensored](https://huggingface.co/ehartford/WizardLM-7B-Uncensored), it closely follows the uncensoring methods initially devised for models like [Vicuna](models.md#vicuna), adapting the script used for [Vicuna](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered) to work seamlessly with [WizardLM's dataset](https://huggingface.co/datasets/ehartford/WizardLM_alpaca_evol_instruct_70k_unfiltered).
-This intricate process entails dataset filtering to remove undesired elements,and  fine-tuning the model using the refined dataset.
+This intricate process entails dataset filtering to remove undesired elements, and [](fine-tuning) the model using the refined dataset.

 ```{figure} https://static.premai.io/book/unaligned-models-uncensoring.png